Official Controls Qualification

 What is covered in OCQ(V) - CA?

 The OCQ(V) - CA (Companion Animals) relates mainly to pets.
-It covers:
+It covers exports (either to the EU or to countries outside of the EU) of:

-• Export of pet dogs, cats, ferrets, small mammals (guinea pigs, mice, rabbits, etc.)
+• Pet dogs, cats, ferrets, small mammals (guinea pigs, mice, rabbits, etc.)

-• Export of pet birds – these are all birds (excluding poultry) that are accompanied by their owner and are not intended to be sold or transferred to another owner
+• Pet birds – these are all birds (excluding poultry) that are accompanied by their owner and are not intended to be sold or transferred to another owner

-• Export of pets from breeding establishments and rescue centres as a commercial exercise
+• Pets from breeding establishments and rescue centres as a commercial exercise

 What is covered in OCQ(V) - SX?